Dance (DANC)College of Arts and Humanities - School of Theatre, Dance, and Performance Studies

-The College of Arts and Humanities has a dual advising system where students meet with college advisors to discuss their general education requirements and departmental advisors to discuss the major requirements.
+The College of Arts and Humanities has a dual track advising system where students meet with college advisors to discuss their ARHU and general education requirements and meet with departmental advisors to discuss the major requirements.
 The Dance Major requires mandatory advising each semester to keep in touch with our student base and assist majors and double majors with curricular and co-curricular choices.
-Advising procedures and instructions to sign up for an advising appointment can be obtained at the school's main office or you may contact:
+Advising procedures and instructions to sign up for an advising appointment can be obtained at the school's main office, or, you may contact:

 Scholarships and Financial Assistance